zaus/forms-3rdparty-integration/README.md

 Also at https://github.com/zaus/forms-3rdparty-xpost

 ### How do I show a custom message on the confirmation screen? ###
-You can add custom messaging to the plugin's (GF or CF7) email or screen response with something like:
+The failure message is shown by default if the 3rdparty post did not succeed.
+You can add custom messaging to the plugin's (GF, CF7, Ninja) email or success screen response with something like:

     class MyPlugin {
         public function MyPlugin() {